jack-bradshaw/monorepo/java/io/matthewbradshaw/klu/README.md

 This guide is divided into:

-1. Getting Access.
+1. Getting access.
-2. Concurrency Utilities
+2. Learning the concurrency utilities.

-## Getting Access
+## Access

 There are multiple ways to get access to KLU in your project: